Renumber Files

 Numbered Sequence

 The problem: you have files 1–50 and need to insert a new file at position #15.
-The solution: Renumber It shifts #15–50 to #16–51 automatically.
+The solution: Renumber Files shifts #15–50 to #16–51 automatically.
 Zero manual work.

 Insert at Position #15